 - Calculating the percentage of maintenance work orders completed within schedule.

 Attention!
 Achtung!
 It’s not enough to just know whether the preventive maintenance tasks were completed or not.
 You also need to know which ones were actually completed on time and when.
 You should try to ensure that all preventive maintenance work is done ahead of schedule.
 As a rule of thumb, you should try ensure that the time it takes to complete a task equates to 10% of the total time, i.e., if you’re given 100 days to complete a maintenance task, try to do it at least 10 days ahead of schedule.

 Why is this golden rule so important in preventive maintenance?

 The 10% rule didn’t come out of nowhere.
 We know that even at peak performance “only” 90% of maintenance tasks are preventive.
 The remaining 10% is reactive maintenance due to failures that can’t be predicted.
 So these guidelines ensure that your team has room for manoeuvre in the event of any unexpected failures.
-You should aim for an 80/20 ratio — 80% preventive maintenance, 20% corrective maintenance.
+You should aim for an 80/20 ratio — 80% preventive maintenance, 20% reactive maintenance.